lukso-network/docs/docs/learn/expert-guides/universal-profile/extend-profile-functionalities.md

 ---
 sidebar_label: '⚙️ Extend a Universal Profile Functionalities'
 sidebar_position: 4
+description: Learn to enhance your Universal Profile with added functionalities in JavaScript, covering extension deployment, interface extension, and practical use cases.
 ---

 # Extend a Universal Profile Functionalities

 :::info Requirements

-You will need a Universal Profile that you can control via its KeyManager to follow this guide. <br/>
+You will need a Universal Profile that you can control via its KeyManager to follow this guide.

 :arrow_left: If you don't have a Universal Profile yet, follow our previous guide [**Create a Universal Profile**](./create-profile.md).

 :::